ullasjos/squirrel/README.md

 type http://local.sqbox in your address bar and the site will be up.

-You can always change the configuration settings like host and target folder, IPs etc in config.yaml file - https://github.com/ullasjos/squirrel/blob/master/VagrantBox/puphpet/config.yaml
+You can always change the configuration settings like host and target folder, IPs etc in config.yaml file - https://github.com/ullasjos/squirrel/blob/master/VagrantBox/puphpet/config.yaml eg) IP you can change at line #11 private_network: 192.168.56.1xx source and target at line# 37 and 38 respectively

 Installation - Old fashioned way